lwjohnst86/tagDiabetes/doc/manuscript.md

 gestational diabetes or birth of a macrosomic infant.
 A total of 736 individuals attended the baseline visit.
 Subsequent examinations occurred every three years, with three examination visits completed to date (2004-2006, 2007-2009, and 2010-2013).
-Participants are contacted annually by telephone.
-The current study used data on participants who did not have diabetes at baseline, who returned for one or more of the follow-up examinations, and who had samples available for fatty acid measurements (n=477; see the CONSORT diagram in Supplemental Figure  1; a total of 423 attended all three visits).
-Metabolic characterization, anthropometric measurements, and questionnaires on lifestyle and sociodemographics are administered at each examination visit.
+The current study used data on participants who did not have diabetes at baseline, who returned for one or more of the follow-up examinations, and who had samples available for fatty acid measurements (n=477; see the CONSORT diagram in Supplemental Figure  1).
+Metabolic characterization, anthropometric measurements, and questionnaires on lifestyle and sociodemographics were administered at each examination visit.
 Research ethics approval was obtained from Mount Sinai Hospital and the University of Western Ontario, and all participants provided written informed consent.
 Data collection methods were standardized